 Hastings County’s Provincial Offences office is gradually resuming in-person services to the public by appointment only in a limited capacity, beginning on September 8, 2020.

-- All provincial offences trials are being rescheduled.
-No trials will be conducted until September 11th, 2020 at the earliest
+- All provincial offences in person matters are being rescheduled.
+No in person matters will be conducted at this time.

 - If you are a defendant, a notice of your new court date will be sent to you by mail to the address on file with the court.

-If you'd like to make a payment, payments are accepted on-line.
-For more information on on-line payments and other services like, how to pay a fine, exercise your option to meet with the prosecutor for early resolution or to view a copy of a court order extending certain time periods under the Provincial Offences Act for proceedings in the Ontario Court of Justice, please visit https://hastingscounty.com/services/provincial-offences/online-services or contact your Provincial Offences Court office by phone at 613-966-0331.
+Payments are accepted on-line.
+For more information on on-line payments and other services like, how to pay a fine, exercise your option to meet with the prosecutor for early resolution, please visit online services or contact your Provincial Offences Court office by phone at 613-966-0331.

 All visitors will be required to have made a prior appointment with representatives of the Provincial Offences department to reduce traffic in the office and allow for physical distancing.

 For those with an appointment, there will steps in place to stop the potential spread of COVID-19.
 Entry to the building will be available through the north entrance on Church Street.
 Visitors will be greeted by a screener who will ask a series of questions, do a temperature check, and provide a mask that will be required to be worn for the entire visit.

 Please see the following links to view the Chief Justice’s order made on January 21, 2021; the revised Notice to Counsel/Paralegals and the Public re: Provincial Offences Act Matters in the Ontario Court of Justice; and the latest announcement regarding Provincial Offences Act Proceedings in the OCJ.